hugiselephant/hugiselephant.github.io/content/pages/Creator collective.md

     + success of creatives

-    + share success among creatives
+    + share the success among creatives

     + joy when creating